 Miriam Fried received her M.A. in fiction in 2004.
 Her thesis manuscript received the Frances Israel Manuscript Prize for a collection of short stories.
 She has published work in The Baltimore Review, The North Central Review, The Absinthe Literary Review and Cafe Irreal.
 She currently lives in England.

 Marylou Fusco received her M.A. in fiction in 2007.
 Her stories have won the Philadelphia City Paper and Philadelphia Writers’ Conference short story contests.
-She is a member of Philadelphia Stories magazine’s Editorial Board and her story, “Townies” was voted to be included in their forthcoming "Best Of” anthology.
+She is a member of Philadelphia Stories magazine’s Editorial Board and her story, “Townies” was included in their “Best Of” anthology.
 She was longlisted for the 2006 Raymond Carver short story award and her work has appeared in In/Vision.

 Boi-Lucia Gbaya-Kanga received her M.A. in poetry in 2002.
 As an author of dramatic poetry, she has performed at various venues in Philadelphia and San Diego.
 Originally from Sierra Leone, her work focuses on issues such as fragmentation, displacement, exile, war, and relationships between mother and child.
 She is published in Sunshine Noir (an anthology published by City Works Press) and has an excerpt from her thesis published in Chain 12: Facts.
+In 2009, she co-edited the anthology Lavanderia: A Mixed Load of Women, Wash and Word (Sunbelt Publications).
 In 2005 she was selected as a Peacewriter by the Joan B. Kroc Institute for Peace & Justice at the University of San Diego, where she helped document the experiences of Emmaculeta Chiseya of Zimbabwe.
-She co-hosts a specialty show "illfonix" on KSDS Jazz 88 and is involved in various upcoming projects with community artists, activists, and educators.
 She has taught Composition and Literature at City and MiraCosta Colleges in San Diego.

 Maurizio Giammarco received his M.A. in fiction in 1987.
 After graduating, he went on to earn a Ph.D. in English from Temple.
 His articles and book, theater, and film reviews have appeared in The Temple News, Reel Visions, City Paper, and The Journal of Modern Literature.
 He is an independent filmmaker whose films and videos have appeared in university festivals.
 In 1994, he received an award from the Hunger Task Force of the Diocese of New Jersey for his documentary on hunger, a work distributed and shown throughout the Garden State.
-He is currently on the Creative Writing faculty at Rosemont College.
+He teaches in the Intellectual Heritage program at Temple University.

 Nick Gillespie received his M.A. in fiction in 1990.
-He is editor-in-chief of the libertarian monthly Reason, after originally joining Reason's staff in 1993 as an assistant editor.
+He is editor-in-chief of the libertarian monthly Reason.
 His work has appeared in The New York Times, The Washington Post, The Wall Street Journal, The Los Angeles Times, The New York Post, Slate, Salon, Time.com, Marketplace, and many other places.
 In 2004, he edited Choice: The Best of Reason, an anthology of the magazine’s best articles.
 He is a frequent commentator on radio and television networks such as National Public Radio, CNBC, CNN, C-SPAN, Fox News, and MSNBC.
 He has also worked as a reporter for several New Jersey newspapers and as an editor at several Manhattan-based music, movie, and teen magazines.
 He is almost certainly the only journalist to have interviewed both Ozzy Osbourne and the 2002 Nobel laureate in economics, Vernon Smith.

 Lee Gough received her M.A. in poetry in 1994.
-Her poetry and reviews have appeared in several journals, including How(2), Chain, TO, Epoch and 6ix, The Washington Review and the St. Marks Poetry Project Newsletter and in Antennae (2011-2012).
-She is the author of a book Mary and Shelley's Fair Copy Book ( 2000, Poets and Poets) and in 1995 her work appeared in the Gertrude Stein Awards for Innovation in American Poetry (Sun & Moon).
+Her poetry and reviews have appeared in several journals, including How(2), Chain, TO, Epoch and 6ix, The Washington Review, St. Marks Poetry Project Newsletter, and Antennae.
+She is the author of a book Mary and Shelley's Fair Copy Book (Poets and Poets, 2000) and in 1995 her work appeared in the Gertrude Stein Awards for Innovation in American Poetry (Sun & Moon).
 In addition to poetry, she also works also in visual media, particularly drawing and printmaking.
-She has taught creative writing and artists’ bookmaking in the public schools of New York City and her visual work has been exhibited and collected in many places, including at the University of Hawaii Prints and Drawings Collection, the Koninklijk Museum voor Schone in Antwerp, Belgium, the Orange County Center for Contemporary Art (2008) and other venues in England, Peru and Australia.
+She has taught creative writing and artists’ bookmaking in the public schools of New York City and her visual work has been exhibited and collected in many places, including at the University of Hawaii Prints and Drawings Collection, the Koninklijk Museum voor Schone in Antwerp, Belgium, the Orange County Center for Contemporary Art and other venues in England, Peru and Australia.
 In 2011 her work was shown at Emily Carr University as part of a symposium called “New Directions in Drawing.”
 She lives in Brooklyn, New York.

 Karen Greenspan received her M.A. in 1987.
 She is the author of A Research Guide for Women Studies For the Western Libraries -The Timetables of Women ‘s History; A Chronology of the Most Important People and Events in Women’s History.
 New York: Simon & Schuster, 1994.

-Keith Gumery received his M.A. in fiction in 1996.
-He went on to complete his Ph.D. at Temple in 2001.
-He is now the Associate Director of Temple’s First-Year Writing Program.
-He has written articles on Peter Greenaway and Henry Blake Fuller, and a composition reader International Views: America and the Rest of the World was published by Longman in 2006.
+Keith Gumery received his M.A. in Fiction in 1996 and went on to earn his Ph.D. at Temple in 2001.
+For many years he was the Associate Director of Temple’s First-Year Writing Program and is currently the director of the Teaching and Learning Center at the Danish Institute for Study Abroad.
+He has written articles on Peter Greenaway and Henry Blake Fuller, and a composition reader, International Views: America and the Rest of the World, was published by Longman in 2006.

 Bernice Hamel received her M.A. in 1986.
 She has been working primarily as a journalist—serving as the key writer, manager (and founder) of a newsletter that has played a major role in preserving one of our nation’s most historical communities—right here in Philadelphia.
 This newsletter, The Society Hill Reporter, has fostered a very positive sense of neighborliness and citizenship, while it has also supported appropriate restoration and preservation of some of America’s oldest and most unique residences.
 After devoting 22 years writing and managing the newsletter, she has recently retired with the intention of returning to writing short stories and the occasional poem, often related to “political” topics.